scorecardresearch

 Text Size:

-Shimla: In a dramatic escalation of Centre-state friction, Himachal Pradesh Police stopped around 20 Delhi Police personnel in Solan district Wednesday after intercepting them for what the state force called an “unauthorised” arrest of three Indian Youth Congress (IYC) workers linked to the shirtless protest at the India AI Impact Summit 2026 in New Delhi.
+Himachal Police had stopped around 20 Delhi Police personnel in Solan district Wednesday after intercepting them for what the state force called an “unauthorised” arrest of the three IYC workers linked to the shirtless protest at the India AI Impact Summit 2026 in New Delhi last week.

-Saurabh, Siddharth and Arbaz, not originally from Himachal Pradesh, reportedly went into hiding in a private hotel in Rohru in Shimla district.
-Early Tuesday, a Delhi Police team reached the spot, took the trio into custody without prior intimation to local authorities, and set off towards Delhi via the Chandigarh-Kalka-Shimla highway.
+Saurabh, Siddharth and Arbaz, not originally from Himachal, reportedly went into hiding in the private hotel in Rohru.
+Early Wednesday, a Delhi Police team reached the spot, took the trio into custody without prior intimation to local authorities, and set off towards Delhi via the Chandigarh-Kalka-Shimla highway.

 Congress leaders have accused Delhi Police of politically motivated targeting party workers, while BJP figures and a parliamentary committee have slammed the original protest as “indecent”, “anti-national”, and a national embarrassment on an international stage.